 Math: MS Geometry

-Geometry connects the physical and visual world with the students' previous knowledge of algebra.
+Geometry connects the physical and visual world with a students previous knowledge of algebra.
 The major themes of this course are organized around a traditional Euclidean geometry.
 Students explore relationships among lengths, angles, and measures such as area and volume in figures of all kinds, especially, polygons and circles.
-While the course covers geometric formulas, coordinate geometry, and the use of transformations to explore congruence, similarity, and symmetry, students are required to learn how to justify and prove their own thinking using both informal and formal methods.
-The students gain skills both in classical constructions as well as the tools that techology provides.
+While the course covers geometric formulas, coordinate geometry, and the use of transformations to explore congruence, similarity, right triangle trigonometry and symmetry, students are required to learn how to justify and prove their own thinking using both informal and formal methods.
+The students gain skills both in classical constructions as well as the tools provided by technology.
 In addition, this course provides the first formal exploration into an axiomatic mathematical system.